 Unexpectedly, Portman’s compositions began to win awards as well.
 Elegy for organ solo won first place in the Twin Cities AGO Composition Competition in 2016 (Elegy for organ solo).
 She also won third place in the District of Columbia AGO Composition Competition in 2019.
 She won second place in both the women’s choir and children’s choir divisions of the University of Notre Dame’s 2019 Liturgy Alive!
 Composition Competition (Laudate Dominum for SSA/organ, and a hymn: O Mystery of Night’s Horizon Setting).
 She has received a number of commissions for organ and choral works in recent years, including a commission for a solo organ piece for the 2020 AGO National Convention in Atlanta, and a choral anthem for adult & children’s choirs for the inaugural year of the new Dobson organ at Bruton Parish Church in Williamsburg, Virginia.
-Her compositions are primarily published by Sacred Music Press, though a few are in print from Augsburg, Selah, and Wayne Leupold Editions.
+Her compositions are primarily published by Sacred Music Press, though some are in print with Augsburg, Paraclete Press, Selah, and Wayne Leupold Editions.
 Her concert settings of hymns for solo voice and piano, highly acclaimed by many professional singers, are available at Sheet Music Plus, as are various unpublished works.

 In 2017 Dr. Portman was awarded the AAGO certificate (Associate of the American Guild of Organists), and received the AAGO Prize for the highest exam score, as well as the S. Lewis Elmer Award for the highest score on both the AAGO and FAGO exams combined.

 Generated from her doctoral research on minimalism and twentieth-century Dutch organ music, Dr. Portman’s article “The Eclectic Landscape of Ride in a High-Speed Train,” about the above-named composition by Ad Wammes was published in December 2015 in The Diapason.
 Another article, “Minimalism or Not?
-A Closer Look at Ad Wammes’s Miroir,” was published in August 2017 by The American Organist.
+A Closer Look at Ad Wammes’s Miroir,” was published in August 2017 in The American Organist.
 Other recent activities include serving as a coordinator and instructor at the 2016 Pipe Organ Encounter Advanced (POEA) in Cincinnati, adjudicating AGO scholarship auditions and CCM’s Strader Organ Competition, and presenting workshops on contemporary organ repertoire.